Are you an LPC Associate and/or LMFT Associate looking for a LPC and/or LMFT Clinical Supervisor? Well, hello there, and welcome.

 Support, support, support.
 Evaluation, support.

-I provide weekly supervision in either individual or group setting.
+I provide weekly clinical supervision in either individual or group setting.
 I provide feedback on counseling techniques, interventions, diversity, ethics, communication techniques, private practice building, and gender and sexual diversity.
 I review documentation and case notes as needed, provide formal and informal evaluations to help foster and develop your own self-evaluation.
 With a focus on your strengths, I offer support for the development of your professional identity and theoretical orientation.
 And I am also available for consultation in crisis situations.